Historic Preservation Commission

 - Lee’s Summit Historical Society member;

 - Homeowner residing in an eligible or existing Landmark or local Historic District or National Register District;

 - Business owner or merchant leasing a commercial property located in an eligible or existing Landmark or local Historic District or National Register District.

-The Preservation Commission shall act in an advisory capacity to the City Council and Planning Commission in carrying out activities required by City ordinances relating to the administration of this Chapter and shall have the following powers and duties:
+The Preservation Commission shall act in an advisory capacity to the City Council and Planning Commission in carrying out activities required by City ordinances relating to the administration of Division III, Article 18 of the Unified Development Ordinance (UDO) and shall have the following powers and duties:

 - to increase public awareness of the value of historic, architectural and cultural preservation by developing and participating in public information programs and by updating the preservation program;